Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Typically, this involves setting up a meeting between the employee and their manager to discuss the employee’s strengths, weaknesses, and areas for improvement.
 The process may include evaluating the employee’s achievements against their goals and objectives, providing feedback on their performance, identifying any skill gaps or training needs, and discussing career development opportunities.

-Performance reviews are important for both employees and employers as they provide a structured way to measure progress toward organizational goals, ensure that employees are meeting expectations and making meaningful contributions to the organization.
+Performance reviews are important for both employees and employers as they provide a structured way to measure progress toward organisational goals, ensure that employees are meeting expectations and making meaningful contributions to the organisation.

 They can also help identify areas where additional support or resources are needed to optimize performance.
 Successful performance reviews require clear communication between managers and employees, ongoing feedback throughout the year, and follow-up plans based on the results of the review.